Dave Bassett is one of football’s colourful characters.

 In 2007, Dave Bassett was appointed as assistant manager to Dennis Wise at Leeds United for the remainder of the 2007 – 08 season.

-In his autobiography ‘Settling the Score’ he reveals the stories that have been the hallmark of his amazing career.
+In his autobiography ‘Settling the Score,’ he reveals the stories that have been the hallmark of his fantastic career.

 He reveals the truth behind his four days in charge of Crystal Palace, his fiery relationship with Elton John at Watford, the boardroom battles during his time at Sheffield United and also the chain of events that led to his rejection of Manchester City.